Non-minimally Coupled Vector Boson Dark Matter: The framework

 where $\mathcal{S}$ represents the action in the Einstein frame.
 Note that, all the parameters in the above action such as $R$, $\mathcal{L}_{\text{SM}}$ and as well as the DM sector, now belong to the Einstein frame and defined with respect to the metric $g_{\mu\nu}$.
 Now, expanding $\omega$ in the small field limit $\xi \left(X_\mu\,X^\mu\right) /\mpl^2 \ll 1$~\cite{Burgess:2010zq} we obtain

 Using Eq.~(\ref{eq:omega}) we find

 From the previous expression, it can be clearly seen that the terms within the curly bracket are associated with $\xi$, and exhibit all possible DM-SM interactions in the theory.
 This also shows that it is not possible for the DM to decay gravitationally, contrary to Refs.~\cite{Cata:2016dsg, Cata:2016epa, Bezrukov:2020wnl}.
 Note that the mass term for the DM is also modified by the conformal transformation parameter.
 However, such a mass correction is negligible compared to the Stueckleberg mass because of Planck suppression.
+Our choice of working with the Einstein frame (where a field minimally couples to gravity) relies on the fact that in the Jordan frame (where a field non-minimally couples to gravity), due to the non-canonicality of the gravitational Lagrangian, some physical parameters such as the stress energy tensor of the non-minimally coupled field turns out to be more complicated than in the Einstein frame~\cite{Faraoni:1998qx, Faraoni:1999hp}.
+Furthermore, due to non-canonicality of the kinetic term of the gravitational field in the Jordan frame, one obtains the propagator for the graviton modified by the factor $\propto(\xi \tilde{X}^2)^{-1}$, which appears in a more manageable form in the Einstein frame.
+Therefore, we consider the Einstein frame to be the physical frame, where the theoretical and observational predictions become comprehensible.